Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 ---
 date: "2024-01-17"
 title: Cracking the FAANG Interview.
-My experience and recommendations
+My experience and recommendations in 2024
 tags:
   - interview
 description: I have tried to pass interviews at FAANG companies three times.
 Each time, I increased the amount of time I spent preparing for the interview.
 Over the years, I have read and watched a lot of information related to interview preparation.
 In this article, I want to cover some of the aspects which I found useful in my journey.